 - You did not possess a deadly weapon.

 Your attorney will also look for holes in the prosecutor’s case by challenging the prosecutor’s evidence and cross-examining the witnesses called by the prosecution.
 If the prosecutor cannot meet the burden of proof for any element of the offense, you cannot be found guilty of an aggravated assault.

 Your attorney might also secure a reduction of your charge from a felony to a misdemeanor when the prosecutor’s evidence appears weak.

 Why it is important to retain an experienced criminal defense attorney in West Chester, PA

 An aggravated assault is a serious charge in Pennsylvania that carries severe penalties.
 This type of violent crimes charge should prompt you to retain an experienced defense lawyer as soon as you have been charged.
 If you try to represent yourself, you will have a much greater risk of being convicted and sent to prison for a long time.

 An attorney at DiCindio Law can fight for your rights and work to protect your freedom.
 We always work to secure the most favorable outcomes for our clients under the facts and circumstances of their cases.

 Get help from a criminal defense attorney near me

 If you are facing an aggravated assault charge, you could face a decade or more in prison and a permanently altered life.
 Retaining an experienced assault attorney at DiCindio Law can increase your chances of receiving a reduced charge or sentence or potentially the dismissal of the charges against you.
+Former Chester County prosecutor and founding partner Mike DiCindio personally handles every case.
 Contact us today to request a consultation at (610) 430-3535.